Venkat2552004/chat-app-mern/README.md

-# Gos-simp (A place where simps can gossip)
+# Gossimp (A place where simps can gossip)

-This is a Real-Time Chat Application that I'm currently on MERN Stack
+This is a Real-Time Chat Application that is built using MERN Stack

+**Status:** In development

 ## Tech Stack